 The bus running in the direction of Stuttgart’s Schlachthof is up ahead.
-Just as I think it’s about to pull away without me the door swishes opens.
+Just as I think it’s about to pull away without me the door swishes open.
 The driver bids me to step aboard.
 “Ich habe Schwein gehabt!” as they say in this part of the world, meaning ‘I was lucky’.

-I’m on my way to the Germany’s Pig Museum, the SchweineMuseum Stuttgart.
+I’m on my way to Germany’s Pig Museum, the SchweineMuseum Stuttgart.
 The visitor attraction is housed in a building dating from 1909.
 Germany’s interpretation of Art Nouveau, Jugendstil, influenced the design of the building, which formerly served as the administrative building of Stuttgart’s Old Slaughterhouse.
 Butchering on the 12-hectare site ceased back in 1992 and the admin building was converted to hold apartments.
 Stuttgart’s SchweineMuseum opened in May 2010.

 The Pig Museum in Germany

 The attraction I’ve come to see is run by Erika Wilhelmer, who’s also the proprietor of the Stuttgart Schlachthof bar and restaurant.
 I glance at a menu and note that schnitzel made from pork and roast Schweinehaxe (pork knuckle) count among the traditional German dishes served.
-Maultaschen (a version of meat filled pasta) and Käsespätzle (cheesy hand-rubbed noodles) count among the menu’s regional Swabian dishes.
+Maultaschen (a version of meat-filled pasta) and Käsespätzle (cheesy hand-rubbed noodles) count among the menu’s regional Swabian dishes.

 “The slaughterhouse itself was torn down,” Erika explains, when we begin chatting in German.